bryantrobbins/s3-static-site/README.md

 are creating.
 For example, if you were creating the site\nwww.example.com, the domain name portion is example.com.
 The domain\nname should NOT end in a period.
-* **CertArn**: The ARN for the ACM Certificate to be used on this site's Cloudfront distribution.
+* **DefaultTTL**: The default TTL, in seconds, for items in the CloudFront cache that do not have cache header information.
+The default is set low, under the assumption you will be developing your site.
+Once in production, you should increase this value apropriately (such as the AWS default of 86400).
+* **PriceClass**: Describes the global scope for your CloudFront distribution.
+Allowed values are 100, 200, and ALL.
+  * 100: Use Only US, Canada and Europe
+  * 200: Use Only US, Canada, Europe, and Asia
+  * ALL: Use All Edge Locations (Best Performance)

 ## Launching Stack

 The stack build will take 30+ minutes, due to the length of time Cloudfront takes to provision.
+In addition, it will require manual verification for the SSL certificate the stack creates.

 ```
 % aws cloudformation create-stack --stack-name example-stack \